Fusion-equivariant stability conditions and Morita duality: The closed submanifold of fusion-equivariant stability conditions

-The set of stability conditions on $\cD$ is denoted by $\Stab(\cD)$. \end{definition} The stability conditions we consider in this paper are required to be locally-finite; that is, we require that there exists $\varepsilon > 0$ such that for all $\phi \in \R$, $\cP(\phi - \varepsilon, \phi + \varepsilon)$ is a quasi-abelian category of finite-length.
-Moreover, if $\cD$ comes with a choice of group homomorphism $v\colon K_0(\cD) \ra \Lambda$ to a finite-rank free $\Z$-module $\Lambda$, we shall tacitly assume that all central charges $Z$ factor through $v$. \begin{remark} It is often assumed that Bridgeland stability conditions satisfy the stronger notion of \textit{support property} (see \cite[Definition A.3]{bayerSpaceStabilityConditions2016}).
-This is not required for most of the examples that we discuss in this paper, so we omit it from our results.
-However, the proof of our main theorem, \cref{thm:moritastability}, requires the same minor adjustments as in \cite[Lemma 4.11]{perryModuliSpacesStable2023} so that the support property also holds. \end{remark}
+The set of stability conditions on $\cD$ is denoted by $\Stab(\cD)$. \end{definition} The stability conditions we consider in this paper are required to be \textit{locally-finite}; that is, we require that there exists $\varepsilon > 0$ such that for all $\phi \in \R$, $\cP(\phi - \varepsilon, \phi + \varepsilon)$ is a quasi-abelian category of finite-length; see \cite{Schneiders_quasiabelian} for more details on quasi-abelian categories.
+Moreover, if $\cD$ comes with a natural choice of group homomorphism $v\colon K_0(\cD) \ra \Lambda$ to a finite-rank free $\Z$-module $\Lambda$ (a lattice), we shall tacitly assume that all central charges $Z$ factor through $v$.